Skip to Main Content

 Overview

-This guide focusses on the basic principles for performing a literature search using one of the main health databases such as MedlineEmbase or Cinahl.
+This guide focuses on the basic principles for performing a literature search using one of the main health databases such as MedlineEmbase or Cinahl.

 Plan - Build - Review - Manage